MyoHub/myoconverter/docs/source/pipeline.rst

    # Run pipeline
    O2MPipeline(osim_file, geometry_folder, output_folder, **kwargs)

+Meaning of the kwargs:

+- `osim_file` (a string pointing to an .osim file) to a MuJoCo XML file and outputs the model into folder `output_folder`.
+The `**kwargs` may contain the optional parameters as listed below:
+- `convert_steps` : Selected conversion steps, could be any subset of `[1, 2, 3]` based on the needs, Default = `[1, 2, 3]`
+- `muscle_list` : Selected specific muscles for the conversion and validation steps, Default = None
+- `osim_data_overwrite` : If true, overwrite extracted Osim model state files, Default = False [overwrite is needed, if Osim model has changed]
+- `conversion` : If true, perform the conversion functions of selected steps, Default = True
+- `validation` : If true, perform the validation functions of selected steps, Default = True
+- `speedy` : If true, reduce the number of checking notes in optimization steps to increase speed, Default = False
+- `generate_pdf` : If true, generate a pdf report of the validation results, Default = False
+- `add_ground_geom` : If true, a geom (of type plane) is added to the MuJoCo model as ground, Default = False
+- `treat_as_normal_path_point` : If true, MovingPathPoints and ConditionalPathPoints will be treated as normal PathPoints, Default = False

 Outcomes of the pipeline are saved in the output folder.
 Four folders and a few files will be generated depending on the choice of argument options.
 All possible outcomes are listed below: